helloDolin/books/english_study/english_study.md

 Each wick was bold,quick to stun
 His eyes burned red,and his horns did maul
 When the Bull began his run
-Now Fortune smiles upon the neet
+Now Fortune smiles upon the neat
 His bags of gold gleam in the sun
 Doubters dream of his balance sheet
 And every bear is left with none